\newcommand and

 hard-coded into the Hyperlatex converter.
 So you could redefine

-environment, but you cannot
+the command \cite or the verse environment, but you cannot

-redefine \T
+redefine \T.

 (Currently, the only way to determine whether a command is hard-coded